 This should also help fix the “lazy stomach” that some guys get when they aren’t intentionally flexing their ab muscles.
 Some degree of this is okay, but it’s best if your abs have the strength, positioning and endurance to always have a little bit of tension in them.

-Here are two pictures that b2B member Jeremy took just seconds apart.
-On the left side, even with a very low body fat percentage, his ab positioning is preventing him from having abs.
-When your stomach is stretched like that it prevents the abdominal muscles from contracting properly, preventing them from naturally holding a little tension.
+Here are two pictures that one of our members took just seconds apart.
+In the left photo, even with a low body-fat percentage, his ab positioning is preventing him from having abs.
+When your stomach is stretched like that it prevents the abdominal muscles from contracting properly, which can ruin a skinny guy’s ab definition:

 Fortunately, stronger ab muscles are better at holding your hips and ribs together.
 This means that building up bigger abs will improve your posture, and improving your posture will help you build up bigger abs.
 These goals work additively with one another.
 By focusing on both simultaneously you’ll get the quickest (and best) results.

-There are a few exercises that are particularly effective at getting your hips into a proper position and building up bigger, stronger abs.
-Here are six different lifts that will bulk up your abs in different ways, improve your posture, and help you bulk up the rest of your body as you do it.
+There are a few ab exercises that are particularly effective for getting your hips into a proper position and building up bigger, stronger ab muscles.
+Here are six different exercises that will bulk up your abs in different ways, improve your posture, and help you bulk up the rest of your body as you do it.

-Sit-Ups.
-Crunches involve repeatedly bending your spine under load.
-While there is little direct evidence that they are bad for you, the most respected spinal health expert in the world, Dr. Stuart McGill, advises against them.
+The Sit-Up: Crunches involve repeatedly bending your spine under load, and while that isn’t always harmful, the most respected spinal health expert in the world, Dr. Stuart McGill, advises against them.
 Instead, he recommends variations where the spine remains in a more neutral position.
 These spine-conscious variations will also ingrain better lifting habits, as you’ll learn how to keep your abs on lockdown during compound lifts.
 This makes them a better ab exercise for a skinny guy who’s trying to build up bigger muscles overall.

-Dumbbell Pullovers.
-In this exercise you’re moving in the shoulder joint while your abs fight to keep your ribs down.
+Dumbbell Pullovers: In this ab exercise, you’re moving in the shoulder joint while your abs fight to keep your ribs down.
 The bigger and stronger your back and chest get, the bigger and stronger your abs will become.

-- Proper posture, so that your abs will activate and flex naturally
+- Strengthen your posture so that your abs will activate and flex naturally

 Also remember that you don’t need abs.
 You’re perfectly healthy at 18% body fat and perfectly attractive to women at 15% body fat.
 Abs are a bonus.
-No need to stress out if you lose sight of your lower abs when bulking, or if you’re a skinny-fat guy and want to focus on building up muscle before you worry about your stomach.
-Hell, once you’re muscular enough you may realize that you don’t even care about abs at all.
+No need to stress out if you lose sight of your lower abs when bulking, or if you’re a skinny-fat guy and want to focus on building up muscle before you worry about chiseling out your abs.